darluc/talka/docs/product-design.md

 - Ollama can clean the recognized text.
 - macOS can paste the final text into common apps such as Notes, Safari text fields, WeChat, and VS Code.
 - The user can configure Ollama URL and model.
+- The user can configure AI endpoint, AI model, AI timeout, ASR mode, and external ASR host/port from the macOS settings window.
+- ASR host and port are disabled while ASR mode is embedded.
+- Settings and tray status reflect native Accessibility permission, not only the Go service's control API.
+- Missing Accessibility permission is detected before clipboard mutation.
 - The system can restart and reconnect to a previously paired device.